As a Tulip Account Owner, you have a few options for configuring overall settings for your company's account.

 You can choose the Date format, the Time to be a 24-hour or 12-hour clock, and the character that separates the date.
-This will change the date and time everywhere in the App Builder.
+This will change the date and time everywhere in the App Editor.
 You can see a Sample below of how it will look like

 If the default options don’t work, you can completely change the format of the date and time by checking the boxes next to "Specify freeform format."
 Here are the supported datetime formats.